Skip to main content

 • Hit Enter.

-What is the maximum password length in Active Directory?
+What is the maximum password length?

 The maximum length of a password supported by AD is 256 characters.
 However, the maximum length of a password that a human user could actually type to log into Windows is 127 characters (the limitation is in the Windows GUI).

-What is the default password policy Active Directory?
+What is the default password policy AD?

 Password policies are used to configure how passwords should behave in the system.
 By default AD applies preset restrictions.
 Microsoft recommends the following default policy settings: